moghtech/komodo/docsite/docs/resources/procedures.md

 # Procedures and Actions

-For orchestrations involving multiple Resources, Komodo offers the `Procedure` and `Action` resource types.
+For orchestrations involving multiple resources and executions, Komodo offers the `Procedure` and `Action` resource types.

 ## Procedures